gportay/dosh/README.md

 	rm dosh.1

-If neither _asciidoctor(1)_ nor _dosh(1)_ are installed on the system, the documentation can be build using intree _dosh_ script
+If neither _asciidoctor(1)_ nor _dosh(1)_ are installed on the system, the documentation can be build using in-tree _dosh_ script

 	./dosh -c "bash examples/build-doc.dosh"